The Rarest and Most Valuable Atari 2600 Games

 Air Raid’s gameplay centers around the player attempting to protect a city by shooting down flying saucers, airplanes, and other kinds of enemies which are trying to bomb said city.
 The player must fly around in their aircraft, launching missiles at enemy ships.
 Waves are continuous, though scores are tabulated so players can compete against themselves.

-There are no solid publication estimates, but there about 23 known copies (with about 10 found in the last five years including all five known boxed units) circulating compared to the one or two of Birthday Mania or Red Sea Crossing (mentioned below).
+There are no solid publication estimates, but there about 28 known copies (with about 10 found in the last five years including all five known boxed units) circulating compared to the one confirmed copy of Birthday Mania or four copies of Red Sea Crossing (mentioned below).
 The addition of the box to complete the collectors piece is where the true rarity and value lays.

 For many years, only unboxed copies of the game had surfaced, including a 2004 sale for $3,305.
 In 2012, the community saw two boxed copies sell on eBay and GameGavel for $14,000 and $33,400 (included the manual in addition to box) respectively.
 In 2013, another loose cartridge sold for $2,500.
 As of this writing, there is a loose copy up on eBay with a Buy it Now of $3999 that has been lingering for a while.